4 Ways to Permanently Delete Files and Folders on Mac

 - To delete a file, type rm and a space in Terminal, then drag the file you want to get rid of into Terminal and press Return.

-Overall, it's easy to permanently delete unwanted files on your Mac.
-The first two methods will empty all the files in the Trash, while the last method will shred only the files you choose.
+Overall, it's easy to permanently delete unwanted files and folders on your Mac.
+The first two methods will empty all the files in the Trash, while the last two methods will shred only the files you choose.
 Just choose the most suitable way according to your needs.

 By the way, BuhoCleaner is a trustworthy Mac cleanup software with many useful cleanup tools built in.
 Don't forget to try it if you want to reclaim more free storage space.